webhookdb/docs/docs/integrating/index.md

 This is similar to HTTP Sync but requests are made asynchronously, like normal webhooks.
 Importantly, this works even for integrations that do not themselves support webhooks (ie they are *backfill-only*).

+### 5. Saved Queries

+Use [Saved Queries]({% link docs/integrating/saved-queries.md %}) to call database queries from public sites, like maps and dashboards.
+This creates a secure way to present data from your database, with needing to expose your connection string.